trunghieud/OhmConnect/README.md

 4. Write your code as if you were a team member working on a joint codebase with other developers.

 ### Setup ###
-1. Setup for a new python project as normal, eg virtualenv, install requirements.txt, etc.
+1. Setup for a new python project as normal, eg virtualenv, install requirements.txt, etc. / done
-2. Update your config file at config/my_development.cnf
+2. Update your config file at config/my_development.cnf / done
-3. Create your own MySQL databases with the same names as in my_development.cnf.template
+3. Create your own MySQL databases with the same names as in my_development.cnf.template /done
-4. Import config/seed.sql into your database
+4. Import config/seed.sql into your database /done
-5. You need to have a local redis server running with `redis-server`
+5. You need to have a local redis server running with `redis-server` / done
 6. Migrate to the latest version of the database with `alembic upgrade head`.
 7. Create my_test.cnf and repeat to create a test database to use for unit tests.
 8. Do not commit either of your config files to the git repo.